shellrent/kraken-client/README.md

 There is an integration with the Phalcon framework

-The integration with Phalcon provides an `ExceptionHandler` and allows you to obtain the `configuration` and a `psr logger` via the DI container of the framework
+The integration with Phalcon provides an `ExceptionHandler` and allows you to obtain the `configuration` and a `psr style logger` via the DI container of the framework

 ### Integration (Phalcon)